stephengold/jme3-utilities/README.md

   and a starting point for SkyControl) and also for encouraging me to run with it ... thank you yet again!
 + Paul Speed, for helpful insights which got me unstuck during debugging
-+ Rémy Bouquet (aka "nehon") for creating the BVH Retarget Project (parts of which are incorporated into the `Wes` library) and also for many helpful insights
++ Rémy Bouquet (aka "nehon") for many helpful insights
 + Alexandr Brui (aka "javasabr") for a solving a problem with the de-serialization of `SkyControl`
 + the brave souls who volunteered to be alpha testers for SkyControl, including: